fpelliccioni/fpelliccioni.github.io/_posts/2014-05-28-writing-min-function-part2.md

 *"A type __models__ a concept, if the requirements expressed by the concept are __satisfied__ for this type"*

-So, let's review the formal definition of the *TotallyOrdered* concept:
+Now, let's review the formal definition of the *TotallyOrdered* concept:

 $$TotallyOrdered(\texttt{T}) \triangleq \\
 \qquad  \texttt{Regular(T)} \\